projectatomic/adb-vagrant-registration/README.md

 That being said, this plugin currently ships only with registration capability files for RHEL's Subscription Manager.
 Feel free to submit others.

-*Note:* This plugin is still alpha.
-Please help us to find and fix any bugs.

 ### Plugin Configuration

 - **skip** skips the registration.
 If you wish to skip the registration process altogether, you can do so by setting a `skip` option to `true`: